m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

 It is an ongoing process of becoming that will evolve.
 That I will share learnings from in the open as I sit and commune with my fellow crafters.
 As I pilot the practices through my local school P&C and in the communities I am part of.
 As I play it out as I live it out.

+In the words of <a href="https://adriennemareebrown.net/" target="_blank">Adrienne Maree Brown</a>:
+> "What we practice at the small scale sets the patterns for the whole system."

+So, what is it we must practice in the process of becoming and crafting our futures?
+What is the craft that is calling us to be in service to the Earth and all her beings?

 ## The Practice of Perpetual Beginning

 The practice works through what we call "perpetual pilots"—small experiments that generate learning and build capacity for larger shifts.
 This isn't about scaling up in the industrial sense, but about scaling through—allowing successful patterns to propagate naturally, like seeds carried on the wind.